Skip to content

 Cache Behavior

-• First run: Queries ontology databases, saves results to cache
+• First run: Queries ontology databases and saves label / enum caches

 • Cache location: Configurable via --cache-dir flag